myzhan/boomer/README.md

 ## Description

 Boomer is a locust slave runner written in golang.
 Just write your test scenarios in golang functions, and tell Boomer to run them.
-Boomer will report to the locust master automatically, and your test result will be displayed on the master's web UI.
+Boomer will report to the locust master automatically, and your test results will be displayed on the master's web UI.

 ## Install
-First of all, install [goczmq](https://github.com/zeromq/goczmq#building-from-source-linux) by following its installation guide.
-Then you get boomer.

 ```bash
 go get github.com/myzhan/boomer
 ```

+### With zeromq support
+Install [goczmq](https://github.com/zeromq/goczmq#building-from-source-linux) by following its installation guide, and build Boomer with zeromq support.
+Once you build Boomer with zeromq support, both zeromq socket and tcp socket are supported.
+We add an additional command line option "--rpc", which defaults to "zeromq". "--rpc=socket" will switch to tcp socket.

+### Without zeromq support
+If you are new to Boomer, and want to give it a try as fast as you can.
+You can build Boomer without zeromq support.

 ## Sample(main.go)